ramettan/BoschDemo/README.md

 ### [Getting started with Conan](libraries/poco/md5)

-Example how to use Conan to consume binaries.
+Examples how to use Conan to consume binaries.

 Documentation: https://docs.conan.io/en/latest/getting_started.html